 NLT Thinline Reference Bible, Filament-Enabled Edition

 The NLT Thinline Reference Bible, Filament-Enabled Edition is a portable hand-sized thinline reference NLT that works with the free Filament app.
 It’s available in multiple cover materials, ensuring there’s an edition available for any budget.
-In this review, I’m looking at the navy blue genuine leather and the brushed pink Leatherlike editions.
-Both are made in China.
+In this review, I’m looking at the navy blue genuine leather, the black genuine leather, and the brushed pink Leatherlike editions.
+All are made in China.

 Tyndale provided these Bibles in exchange for an honest review.
 I was not required to give a positive review, only an honest one.
 All opinions are my own.